W. Brett Wilson: Remarks regarding Calgary mayoral election

 On June 3, 2020, Wilson made tweets accusing Calgary mayor Naheed Nenshi of "playing the race card" to win the 2017 election.
 Mayor Nenshi called the "hateful" tweet an example of "casual racism".

 In response to the tweet, actor and comic Andrew Phung made a call to Calgary non-profits to stop taking donations from Wilson.
 Phung stated he would not emcee or host events for organizations working with Wilson.

 The Royal Roads University of British Columbia, which had previously issued an honorary degree to Wilson, put forward a statement that they were "deeply disturbed" by Wilson's comments which were "inconsistent with RRU's values and the president's recent statements on anti-racism" and references to Wilson on the university's website were taken down.

 The Nashville Predators (which are part owned by Wilson) also issued a statement against the "race card" comment made by Wilson, stating "The Nashville Predators stand against racism and discrimination in all forms.
 W. Brett Wilson is one of many investors in the Nashville Predators Ownership Group, and his views, comments and social media posts do not reflect or represent the views of the organization or the National Hockey League."

 The reaction prompted Wilson to "apologize without reservation".

 Hang protestors for treason

 In 2018, Wilson produced a series of tweets describing anti-pipeline activists as "slimy bastards," calling for them to be hanged for "treason".
-In 2022 Wilson continued to call for politically motivated violence against those he perceives as committing "treason."

 CBC Calgary decided against using Wilson as a future commentator because of these comments.